Chrisch2410/RoboND-Rover-Project/README.md

                                  (img.shape[1], img.shape[0]))
 ```

-Below are outputs for navigable and rock sample images:
+Below are outputs for transformation of a navigable area and a rock sample images:

 <p align="center"> <img src="./output/warp_fun.jpg"> </p>

 ## 4.4 Color Threshold Function

 Next stage is the color thresholding function that will be required to identify the navigable, obistcale, and golden rock areas.
-Doing color thresholding on image before prespective transform or after the prespective transform will give the same results.
-So order is these two stages does not matter.
+Doing color thresholding on image before perspective transform or after the perspective transform will give the same results.
+So order in these two stages does not matter.

-For navigable/obsticale thresholding I used RGB numbers as advised in the project template since it was working fine and I have tried values other then `rgb_thr=(160,160,160)` but reverted back later becuase I did not get any improved results in detection of navigable area.
+For navigable/obstacle thresholding I used RGB color space numbers as advised in the project template since it was working fine and I have tried values other then `rgb_thr=(160,160,160)` but reverted back later becuase I did not get any improved results in detection of navigable area. however I think we can further improve it by using a color range instead of color lower limit.

+I used numpy `np.ones_like(img[:,:,0])` array to create the obstacle area image and reset pixels that are related to navigable area.

+During testing of the full pipeline I noticed that very big percentage of the wrongly identified navigable pixels are at the upper side of the transformed image; so I decided to mask out upper part of the image to improve the accuracy.
+I started with 10% clipping, then 20%, 30%, and finally I used 50% which shows very good improvement in accuracy without impacting the end results of driving angles.

 ```python
 def navi_thresh(img):